hbctraining/Intro-to-scRNAseq/lessons/02_SC_generation_of_count_matrix.md

 ## 2. Demultiplexing sample reads

 The next step of the process is to demultiplex the samples, if sequencing more than a single sample.
-This is the one step of this process not handled by the 'umis' tools, but is accomplished by 'zUMIs'.
+This is the one step of this process not handled by the `umi-tools`, but is accomplished by `zUMIs`.
 We would need to parse the reads to determine the sample barcode associated with each cell.

 ## 3. Mapping/pseudo-mapping to cDNAs